 In captivity, Asian elephants can live up to 70 years.

 Zoo Visitor Info

-Cool Zoo is currently closed for the season and will reopen March 2014.
+Cool Zoo Splash Park is currently closed for the season and will reopen April 2014.

 Our best value!
 Visit Audubon Zoo, Audubon Aquarium of the Americas, Entergy IMAX® Theatre and Audubon Butterfly Garden and Insectarium for one low price.
 The Audubon Experience package includes one visit to each facility.
-Audubon Experience packages are valid for 14 consecutive days starting with your first visit.
+Audubon Experience packages are valid for 30 consecutive days starting with your first visit.
+The IMAX® ticket is valid for one movie on first-come, first-served availability.
+Tickets may be purchased in advance and used the day of your visit.
 Our attractions are open Tuesday through Sunday and select holiday Mondays.

 $17.50 Adult Admission

 $25.50 Senior (65+) Admission

 Discounted admission for groups of 10 or more and group lunches for 20 or more.
 Exciting, educational and entertaining trips at economical rates are available with advance reservations at the Zoo, Aquarium, Butterfly Garden and Insectarium, and IMAX®.
 To make your reservations or for more information please call (504) 581-4629 or 1-800-774-7394, Monday through Friday from 10 am to 4 pm.

 Visit often with a full year of free admission to Audubon Zoo, Audubon Aquarium of the Americas, and Audubon Butterfly Garden and Insectarium!
 Plus, Audubon Members save with $5 admission tickets to Entergy IMAX® Theatre, while enjoying many other valuable perks.
 We encourage you to do the math, and compare single ticket prices to Membership.
 Depending on how often you plan to visit, Audubon Membership is the best entertainment value in town!